 ANSC 4150 ADVANCED SKILLS AND CONCEPTS OF EQUESTRIAN SPORTS (1) LAB.
-4. Pr.
+4. SU.
+Pr.
 ANSC 2150.
 Principles and skills utilized in intercollegiate equestrian and rodeo team competition and management.
 Issues affecting management, training, marketing, and promotion of animals used in equestrian and rodeo sports.
+Must be affiliated with the NCEA Equestrian Team or IHSA Equestrian Team in current term.
 Course may be repeated for a maximum of 2 credit hours.

 ANSC 4300 ADVANCED LIVESTOCK JUDGING (1) LAB.
 4. Pr.
 ANSC 3300.
 Advanced course in principles and techniques of livestock selection based on visual criteria, performance records, and other advanced technologies.
 Course may be repeated for a maximum of 2 credit hours.

 ANSC 4700 MEAT PROCESSING (4) LEC.
 3. LAB.
-3. Pr.
-ANSC 3700.
-Integration of topics in meat and non-meat ingredient chemistry and their applications to muscle food processing.
+3. Integration of topics in meat and non-meat ingredient chemistry and their applications to muscle food processing.
 Physical, chemical, and sensory properties of fresh and processed meat products.

 ANSC 4800 ISSUES IN ANIMAL AGRICULTURE (2) LAB.
 4. Pr.
 COMM 1000 or COMM 1003.
 Issues affecting animal agriculture, dealing with concerns of consumers and activists, involvement in public debate, and the political process.